HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 ### Section 3.1: Frequency and Wavelength

-Imagine you're at a concert, listening to a bass guitar playing a low note.
-You can feel the deep, slow vibrations in your chest.
-Now, picture a flute playing a high note—it's a quick, light sound that seems to dance in the air.
-This difference in pitch is all about frequency—how many times the sound wave vibrates in a second.

-Radio waves work in a similar way, but instead of sound, they're electromagnetic waves traveling through space at the speed of light.
+Imagine you're watching waves at the beach.
+Some waves come in quickly, one after another, while others roll in more slowly with greater distance between them.
+This difference is all about frequency—how many waves arrive in a given time.
+Radio waves work in a similar way, but instead of water, they're electromagnetic waves traveling through space at the speed of light.

 #### What is RF?